Veil of Veronica: The Manoppello Image

 In 1999, German Jesuit Father Heinnrich Pfeiffer, Professor of Art History at the Pontifical Gregorian University, announced at a press conference in Rome that he had found the Veil in a church of a Capuchin monastery, in the small village of Manoppello, Italy, where it had been since 1660.
 Professor Pfeiffer had, in fact, been promoting this image for many years before.
 It is known as the Manoppello Image.

 According to local tradition, an anonymous pilgrim arrived in 1508 with the cloth inside a wrapped package.
 The pilgrim gave it to Dr. Giacomo Antonio Leonelli, who was sitting on a bench in front of the church.
 The doctor went into the church and opened the parcel containing the Veil.
 At once, he went out of the church, but could not find the pilgrim who had donated it.

 The Veil was owned by the Leonelli family until 1608.
 Pancrazio Petrucci, a soldier married to Marzia Leonelli, stole the Veil from his father-in-law's house.
 A few years later, Marzia sold it for 400 scudi to Doctor Donato Antonio De Fabritiis to pay a ransom demand for her husband, who was then a prisoner in Chieti.
 The Veil was given by De Fabritiis to the Capuchins, who still hold it today.
 This history was documented by Father Donato da Bomba in his Relatione historica following research started in 1640.

 House of Veronica in Jerusalem

 On the Via Dolorosa in Jerusalem there is a small chapel, known as the Chapel of the Holy Face.
-Traditionally, this is regarded as the home of St Veronica and site of the miracle.
+Traditionally, this is regarded as the home of Saint Veronica and site of the miracle.